-Fluoroquinolones (see Table: Fluoroquinolones) exhibit concentration-dependent bactericidal activity (see Effectiveness) by inhibiting the activity of DNA gyrase and topoisomerase, enzymes essential for bacterial DNA replication.
+Fluoroquinolones (see table Fluoroquinolones Fluoroquinolones ) exhibit concentration-dependent bactericidal activity Time vs concentration of a single dose of a theoretical antibiotic by inhibiting the activity of DNA gyrase and topoisomerase, enzymes essential for bacterial DNA replication.

 Fluoroquinolones are divided into 2 groups, based on antimicrobial spectrum and pharmacology:

-Many newer fluoroquinolones have been withdrawn because of toxicity; they include trovafloxacin (because of severe hepatic toxicity), gatifloxacin (because of hypoglycemia and hyperglycemia), grepafloxacin (because of cardiac toxicity), temafloxacin (because of acute renal failure, hepatotoxicity, hemolytic anemia, coagulopathy, and hypoglycemia), and lomefloxacin, sparfloxacin, and enoxacin.
+Many newer fluoroquinolones have been withdrawn from the US market because of toxicity; they include trovafloxacin (because of severe hepatic toxicity), gatifloxacin (because of hypoglycemia and hyperglycemia), grepafloxacin (because of cardiac toxicity), temafloxacin (because of acute renal failure, hepatotoxicity, hemolytic anemia, coagulopathy, and hypoglycemia), and lomefloxacin, sparfloxacin, and enoxacin.

-Oral absorption is diminished by coadministration of cations (aluminum, Mg, Ca, zinc, and iron preparations).
+Oral absorption is diminished by coadministration of polyvalent cations (aluminum, magnesium, calcium, zinc, and iron preparations).
 After oral and parenteral administration, fluoroquinolones are widely distributed in most extracellular and intracellular fluids and are concentrated in the prostate, lungs, and bile.

 Most fluoroquinolones are metabolized in the liver and excreted in urine, reaching high levels in urine.
 Moxifloxacin is eliminated primarily in bile.